 Faith and Fear

-“But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.”
-(Revelation 21:8)
+8But for the cowardly, and unbelieving, and abominable, and murderers, and sexually immoral persons, and sorcerers, and idolaters, and all liars, their part will be in the lake that burns with fire and brimstone, which is the second death.”

 Fear is an enemy of faith.
 This principle runs through the entire Holy Scriptures.
 When sin entered the world through the disobedience of the first human couple, fear came with it.
 That is why Adam and Eve hid when they heard God’s voice.
 Guilt, shame, and fear—the unholy trinity of sin—always keep us away from God, even when He clearly calls us to Himself.
 In the description of the final judgment in Revelation, it is said that sinners enslaved by fear (“the cowardly”) never believed and never approached God, even though the Bible clearly proclaims that God can be found by every human being.